-The Employment Service provides wrap around support for disabled people with all aspects of employment.
+The Employment Service provides support for disabled people with all aspects of employment.

-We provide information, support, and guidance for those looking for work.
+We provide practical information, support, and guidance for those looking for work.

-As a part of our service, we work with and train employers on how to become a more inclusive employer.
+As a part of our service, we also work with and train employers on how to become disability inclusive employers

 We provide a range of support in assisting with completing job application forms making the recruitment process more accessible and supporting with follow ups on submitted applications.
 All support is tailored to the individual which means you can look for the work you want, in the way you want.